 Ciavarella appealed to the Third Circuit Court of Appeals in Philadelphia to have his 28-year sentence overturned.
 On July 25, the court denied his request.

-Ciavarella’s attorneys may attempt to appeal the case before the U.S. Supreme Court.
+Ciavarella’s attorneys from Philadelphia may attempt to appeal the case before the U.S. Supreme Court.

 This is exactly why they spend money to keep us against each other and give us the education of a pre-k student while we are in high school.
 I am really not surprised by this at all to be honest but i will hold my peace and let yall discuss.
 Just know t